PolusAI/jupyterlab-extensions/jupyterlab_wipp_plugin_creator/README.md

 # JupyterLab WIPP Plugin Creator extension

 <!-- Create wipp plugin by containerizing local code in various languages,  automate the Plugin generation and testing process using both static analysis and templates.  -->
-Enter your plugin information, select the code you wish to containerize, create WIPP plugin automatically.
+Enter your plugin information.
+Select the code you wish to containerize.
+Create WIPP plugin automatically.

 This extension is composed of a Python package named `jupyterlab_wipp_plugin_creator` for the server extension and a NPM package named `jupyterlab_wipp_plugin_creator`